Introduction to ICT

 Prior knowledge that will help with this topic

-• There are no formal prerequisites for this qualification, but it is helpful to have basic literacy and numeracy skills at Entry 3 level.
+• There are no formal prerequisites for this qualification, but it is helpful if you have some basic literacy and numeracy skills at Entry 1 level.
+You should also be willing to participate in group activities and discussions.

 Key Terminology